KshitijBhat/kshitijbhat.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-I'm a first-year MS student in Robotic Systems Development at the Robotics Institute, Carnegie Mellon University.
+I'm a second-year MS student in Robotic Systems Development at the Robotics Institute, Carnegie Mellon University.

+{style="color: #1565C0;"}
+I am actively seeking full-time opportunities in Robotics and Artificial Intelligence, with availability starting May 2026.
+{style="text-align: justify;"}

 I can be reached at kmadhavb@cs.cmu.edu